KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

     sudo wget https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp -O /usr/local/bin/yt-dlp
     sudo chmod a+rx /usr/local/bin/yt-dlp

-    sudo aria2c https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp -o /usr/local/bin/yt-dlp
+    sudo aria2c https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp --dir /usr/local/bin -o yt-dlp
     sudo chmod a+rx /usr/local/bin/yt-dlp

+With PIP

+You can install the PyPI package with:

+    python3 -m pip install -U yt-dlp

+You can install without any of the optional dependencies using:

+    python3 -m pip install --no-deps -U yt-dlp

+If you want to be on the cutting edge, you can also install the master branch with:

+    python3 -m pip install --force-reinstall https://github.com/yt-dlp/yt-dlp/archive/master.zip

+Note that on some systems, you may need to use py or python instead of python3

+With Homebrew

-macOS or Linux users that are using Homebrew (formerly known as Linuxbrew for Linux users) can also install it by:
+macOS or Linux users that are using Homebrew can also install it by:

     brew install yt-dlp/taps/yt-dlp

 UPDATE

-You can use yt-dlp -U to update if you are using the provided release.
+You can use yt-dlp -U to update if you are using the provided release

-If you are using pip, simply re-run the same command that was used to install the program.
-If you have installed using Homebrew, run brew upgrade yt-dlp/taps/yt-dlp
+If you installed with pip, simply re-run the same command that was used to install the program

+If you installed using Homebrew, run brew upgrade yt-dlp/taps/yt-dlp

 RELEASE FILES